A teen was fatally shot at a state park. Officials are searching for answers.

 “I don’t want to chill anybody from coming forward,” he added.
 “If you are in fact responsible and you have an explanation … please come forward.
 Jason Kutt and his family deserve it.”

-Kutt was a graduate of Pennridge High School who was originally from Sellersville, Pa.
-Kutt’s family wrote on Facebook that he “loved playing his guitars, video games, and talking walks in nature to take amazing pictures and spending time with this girlfriend,” the Morning Call reported.
+Kutt was a graduate of Pennridge High School and was originally from Sellersville, Pa.
+Kutt’s family wrote on Facebook that he “loved playing his guitars, video games, and talking walks in nature to take amazing pictures and spending time with his girlfriend,” the Morning Call reported.

 Read more: